daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you want to hire me.
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+I have a wide base of knowledge:

-- I rock a great mustache
+- I studied business, science, and psychology.
-- I'm extremely loyal to my family
+- I have traveled in Europe for several years.

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Starting my life in Norfolk, VA I have lived a quite and peaceful life.
+I have been a great student who rediscovered his love of learning after I started my working life.
+I have had a variety of jobs but I am interested in beginning my experience as a Data Scientist!